Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

     heroku addons:add redistogo:nano
     heroku addons:add heroku-postgresql

-And make the database available, replace the REPLACEME with corresponding part of HEROKU_POSTGRESQL_REPLACEME_URL that the last command gave you (or look it up with `heroku config`):
+And make the database available, replace the `REPLACEME` with corresponding part of `HEROKU_POSTGRESQL_REPLACEME_URL` that the last command gave you (or look it up with `heroku config`):

     heroku pg:promote HEROKU_POSTGRESQL_REPLACEME

-Set some basic configuration, remember to replace diasporadev:
+Set some basic configuration, remember to replace `diasporadev`:

     heroku config:add HEROKU=true  DB=postgres ENVIRONMENT_URL=https://diasporadev.herokuapp.com/ ENVIRONMENT_ASSETS_SERVE=true ENVIRONMENT_UNICORN_EMBED_RESQUE_WORKER=true  ENVIRONMENT_CERTIFICATE_AUTHORITIES=/usr/lib/ssl/certs/ca-certificates.crt

-You can now already go through config/diaspora.yml.example and add the settings you want to differ from the defaults (config/defaults.yml), converting them to environment variables as described at the top of the file.
+You can now already go through `config/diaspora.yml.example` and add the settings you want to differ from the defaults (`config/defaults.yml`), converting them to environment variables as described at the top of the file.

 Set a secure token: